BloomWare25/BloomWare25/README.md

-## Hi there 👋
+# Hi there 👋

-# This is our official github account with the developers :
+## This is our official github account with the developers :
   - Aaloke Das
-  - Romyo
+  - Romyojit Paul
   - Debanjan Das
   - Sujal Shaw